South Australia Police: Police Officers

 All grades of constable perform the same basic range of duties, with the rank only reflecting experience.
 The rank of probationary constable is held for the first fifteen months of service.
 A constable with one stripe is qualified for promotion to senior constable.
 A senior constable first class is either an officer qualified for promotion to sergeant/senior sergeant or has won a senior constable first class position on merit.
 A brevet sergeant is the second in charge of a team and it can be a temporary designation for an officer in a particular position which would require specialised skills, such as a detective.

 A sergeant normally manages a team during a shift.
 A sergeant may also manage a small country station.
 A detective sergeant is normally in charge of a team in an investigations section.
 As with a sergeant, a detective sergeant may be the officer in charge of a country CIB unit.

+A new rank was introduced by SAPol on 9 January 2025, that being a Sergeant First Class which can be attained by a Sergeant with no less than 5 years of permanent appointment at that rank and promotion to that rank is automatic.
+The rank insignia (not shown above) is 3 chevrons and a bar above them similar to the Senior Constable First Class and Senior Sergeant First Class ranks.

 A senior sergeant is the officer in charge of a section, including traffic, criminal investigation, and operations (uniform), and traditionally does more administrative work than active patrol duties.

 Officers of Police were formerly known as commissioned officers.
 This name was changed as SAPOL officers no longer receive a Queen's Commission.
 Officers of Police act primarily as managers and generally do not partake in operational policing.
 An Inspector is in charge of a section.
 A detective inspector is normally in charge of the whole station CIB.
 A uniform inspector is normally in charge of the station's operations.

 A chief inspector commands a department at station level.
 A uniform chief inspector is in charge of all uniformed officers, regardless of their attachments to assigned areas (e.g. general duties, traffic duties etc.).
-Some country LSAs have chief inspectors as the regional commander.
+Some country Regions have chief inspectors as the regional commander.
 A detective chief inspector is in charge of all CIB-related matters.

-Superintendents, chief superintendents and commanders may be the manager of a Local Service Area or Branch, such as the Major Crime Branch.
-An LSA commander is generally a superintendent.
+Superintendents may be the manager of a District, Region or Branch, such as the Major Crime Branch.
+A Regions commander is generally a superintendent.
 A chief superintendent may be the manager of a specialised area, such as a Service Coordination Branch.
-Few commanders are appointed.
-The Industrial Relations Branch has a commander as its officer in charge.